 - Cleveland Nursing Home Abuse & Bed Sore Lawyers

 - Cincinnati Bed Sore & Nursing Home Neglect Attorneys

-- Toledo Nursing Home & Pressure Sore Lawyers
+- Toledo Nursing Home & Pressure Wound Lawyers

 - Akron Nursing Home Neglect & Pressure Ulcer Attorneys

-- Medical malpractice – 1 year with Discovery Rule, but if within one year limitation period, claimant gives written notice to defendant, action can be brought anytime within 180 days after notice.
-Foreign object cases have a SOL of 1 year from discovery.
-Minors have 4 years from date of malpractice.
-(Ohio Rev. Code Ann. §2305.113(A))
+- Medical malpractice – 1 year with Discovery Rule, but if a claimant gives written notice to the defendant within a one-year limitation period, action can be brought anytime within 180 days after notice.
+Foreign object cases have an SOL of one year from discovery.
+Minors have four years from the date of the malpractice.
+(OH Rev. Code Ann. §2305.113(A))

-- Noneconomic damages are limited to the greater $250,000 or three times economic damages, subject to a maximum of $350,000 per plaintiff and maximum of $500,000 per occurrence.
+- Noneconomic damages are limited to the greater $250,000, or three times, economic damages, subject to a maximum of $350,000 per plaintiff and a maximum of $500,000 per occurrence.
 If the plaintiff suffered permanent and substantial physical deformity, loss of use of a limb, loss of a bodily organ system, or permanent physical injury that prevents self-care, then the maximum increases to $500,000 per plaintiff and $1 million per occurrence.
-(Ohio Rev. Code Ann. §2323.43)
+(OH Rev. Code Ann. §2323.43)

 - Nursing Homes